nondescryptid/opendoc-state-court-judgments/2019_SGDC_94/report.md

 25     The defendant was called upon to enter his defence.

-26     In his testimony[\[note: 7\]](#Ftn_7), the defendant asserted that he did not smoke heroin or ‘ice’ at all.
+26     In his testimony[^7], the defendant asserted that he did not smoke heroin or ‘ice’ at all.
 As to why his urine specimen was found to contain the drugs, he thought it could be due to the water consumed by him, which had been provided by the officers just before the urine test was conducted.

 27     He also disputed the confessions in his statement.
 He disputed telling the recording officer that he smoked the drugs alone in his unit (para 5).
 He said he told the recording officer that he did not consume drugs, but the officer kept saying that he did consume, so his denial was of no use.
 He also said that other portions of the statement (paras 6 and 7) were incorrect.
 He signed the statement (despite the inaccuracies) as he was feeling very tired and he wanted the recording process to be over so he could rest.
 He was told that after signing the statement he would be allowed to rest.
 He also thought that after the HSA result was out he would be released, as it would prove his innocence.
 So he did not care too much about whatever was written in the statement.